How to Make a Wire Mesh Fence

 A wire mesh fence is simple to build, but it has the advantage of being cheap and resistant.
 Being a cheap alternative to other types of fencing, it is a good idea to learn how to make one.
 It can be used to mark property lines, avoid intrusions and it is ideal in case of animals, since it is safe.

 Decide on the spot where you wish to set up the wire mesh fence and take the necessary measurements to allow you to buy the materials required to make it.
-You may need to remove trees, shrubs or plants which might be a bit in the way.
+You may need to remove trees, shrubs, or plants which might be in the way.